4 Effective Ways to Incorporate Keywords into Your Landing Pages

 Here are some best practices when it comes to using images on your landing pages:

-• Add keywords and descriptive text to the image, so search engines and site visitors know what the image is of (e.g. preowned_blue_honda_2012)
+• Add keywords and descriptive text to the image so search engines and site visitors know what the image is of (e.g. preowned_blue_honda_2012)

-• Remember that alt tags will display for site visitors should your image not load
+• Don't keyword stuff your images be aware that alt tags will display for site visitors if your image does not load

 Imagery is a big part of grabbing people’s attention once they arrive on your landing page.